Occupation Permit/Residence Permit

-A non-citizen can apply for an OP/RP under any of the following 4 categories:
+A non-citizen is eligible to apply for an Occupation Permit as Investor provided they satisfy any of the following conditions: